About the field school-

 Students will be participating in original archaeological field research with Dr. Trachman from Elon University at the site of Dos Hombres, Belize.
 The field school format ensures students will have the academic rigor of learning about archaeological field methods, and ancient Maya culture, along with the experience and excitement of real archaeological discovery.

-The Elon University Summer Archaeology in Belize field school is carried out in a conservation and management area that is somewhat remote.
+Field school students will stay in the R.E.W.
+Adams Research Facility (the archaeology camp) situated in a conservation and management area that is somewhat remote.
 The Rio Bravo Conservation and Management Area (RBCMA) is located in northwestern Belize and is comprised of 250,000 acres of protected tropical forest.
 As a result, students have a very unique opportunity to experience life in a communal/cooperative camp setting.
 Water, electricity, and the usual comforts of home are limited at best and many of them, such as TV and internet, are not available in camp.

 Physical Requirements—Students will be required to